 We believe that if you’re going to build honest gear, you should give it an honest name.
 As we grow, our collections will follow three distinct "languages", all pulled from the world we actually live in.

-In the woods, your jacket isn't just "apparel", it’s technical equipment.
-We name our Backcountry gear after the heavy-duty tools and hardware found in a garage or workshop.
-It implies reliability; just like a good tool, this gear is built to work when you need it to.
+Inspired by the workshop.
+Named after heavy-duty tools and hardware found in the garage.
+It implies reliability; built to work when you need it to.

 Why the Industrial Vibe?